-- 7.9 Employees of the Commission and employees of the ANAO will not be members of the Committee.
-The Commission's Chief Audit Executive, Chief Operating Officer, Chief Financial Officer, Director Governance as well as representatives of the ANAO, will attend as observers unless otherwise determined by the Committee. - 7.10 Other employees of the Commission may receive notice of and may attend any meeting as observers (in whole or in part) as invited by the Chair.
+- 7.8 Employees of the Commission and employees of the ANAO will not be members of the Committee.
+The Commission's Chief Audit Executive, General Manager Enabling Services, Director Governance and Chief Financial Officer, as well as representatives of the ANAO, will attend as observers unless otherwise determined by the Committee. - 7.9 Other employees of the Commission may receive notice of and may attend any meeting as observers (in whole or in part) as invited by the Chair. - 7.10 Representatives of external providers of internal audit services will not be members of the Committee but may attend relevant Committee meetings (in whole or in part) as observers as determined by the Chair. - 7.11 The Committee may meet separately with both the internal and external auditors.

-- 7.11 General Managers will be invited to attend meetings as observers on a rotating basis and will deliver a presentation providing an update on the functions of their branch. - 7.12 Representatives of external providers of internal audit services will not be members of the Committee but may attend relevant Committee meetings (in whole or in part) as observers as determined by the Chair. - 7.13 The Committee may meet separately with both the internal and external auditors. - 7.14 The Inspector of the Commission, the CEO, Commissioner and Deputy Commissioners may be invited to attend Committee meetings to participate in specific discussions or provide strategic briefings to the Committee.
+7.12 The Inspector of the Commission, the CEO, Commissioner and Deputy Commissioners may be invited to attend Committee meetings to participate in specific discussions or provide strategic briefings to the Committee.